MikeMcGrain/digital_clock_app/README.md

 <br>

-A simple digital clock app written in HTML, minimal CSS, and pure JavaScript (no external libraries or frameworks).
+A simple app which displays the time and date in browser.
+Written in HTML, minimal CSS, and pure JavaScript (no external libraries or frameworks).

 <br>